giffordlabcvr/HCV-GLUE/README.md

 # hcvGlue
-This is a [http://glue-tools.cvr.gla.ac.uk/](GLUE) project for Hepatitis C virus
+This is a [GLUE](http://glue-tools.cvr.gla.ac.uk/) project for Hepatitis C virus.

-A GUI version of HCV-GLUE is available [http://hcv-glue.cvr.gla.ac.uk/](here)
+A GUI version of HCV-GLUE is available [here](http://hcv-glue.cvr.gla.ac.uk/).